 So when I found out it was recommended for all pregnant women, I was annoyed.
 I mean, I was really left with no choice but to get — I wanted to protect my unborn baby and myself — but I was ticked off, like swearing mad.
 But instead of moping I decided to do some experimenting after I received my shot, in hopes that I could ease some of the pain.
 And it worked!
 I had very minimal soreness and I could use my arm.
 (Yay!)
 Keep reading to find out how you can minimize the pain for your whooping cough vaccine…

-Don’t plan for the shot, then you will get yourself worked up and stressed out.
-I didn’t make an appointment to get the shot, I actually wasn’t sure my OB even gave the shot.
-I went in for a routine appointment and on my way out I asked if they gave the vaccine and sure enough they did.
-There wasn’t enough time to build anxiety and tension in my muscles.
+If you know you are getting an injection, you may get yourself worked up and stressed out.
+(Like me.)
+So in order to avoid said stress, I didn’t make an appointment to get the shot.
+I actually wasn’t sure my OB even gave the shot.
+I just went in for a routine appointment and, on my way out, asked if they gave the vaccine.
+Sure enough they could — and did — and it all happened so quickly that I didn’t have time to build anxiety and tension in my muscles.

 Disclaimer: This is based off my personal experience and what worked for me.
 You should also discuss the side-effects of the vaccine with your doctor and ask their advice.